 Example 6: Owner delivers to the office an application for a certificate of title for a vessel.
 The application identifies Lender as a secured party but misstates the hull identification number for the vessel.
 Lender's security interest is perfected.
 Owner later offers to sell the vessel to Buyer.
 Buyer requests a search using the vessel's correct hull identification number.
 The office responds that it has no record relating to that hull identification number.
 Buyer insists, as a condition to the transaction, that Owner get a certificate of title for the vessel.
 Owner delivers to the office a new application for a certificate of title.
 The new application does not disclose Lender's security interest.
-Office issues a certificate of title for the vessel that does not
+Office issues a certificate of title for the vessel that does not indicate Lender's security interest.
+Lender's security interest remains perfected.
+However, Buyer may take free of Lender's security interest pursuant to UCC Section 9-337(1).

-2 3 may take free of Lender's security interest pursuant to UCC Section 9-337(1).
-4 SECTION 18.
-TRANSFER OF OWNERSHIP BY SECURED PARTY'S 5 TRANSFER STATEMENT.
-6 (a) In this section, "secured party's transfer statement" with respect to a vessel means a 7 record signed by the secured party of record stating: 8 (1) that there has been a default on an obligation secured by the vessel; 9 (2) that the secured party of record is exercising or has exercised post-default 10 remedies with respect to the vessel; 11 (3) that, by reason of the exercise, the secured party of record has the right to 12 transfer the ownership interest of an owner, and the name of the owner; 13 (4) the name and last known mailing address of the owner of record and the 14 secured party of record; 15 (5) the name of the transferee; 16 (6) other information required by Section 6(b); and 17 (7) that: 18 (A) the certificate of title is an electronic certificate of title; 19 (B) the secured party does not have possession of the written certificate of 20 title created in the name of the owner of record; or 21 (C) the secured party is delivering the written certificate of title to the 22 office with the secured party's transfer statement.
+SECTION 19.
+TRANSFER OF OWNERSHIP BY SECURED PARTY'S TRANSFER STATEMENT.

+- (a) In this section, "secured party's transfer statement" means a record signed by the secured party of record stating: - (1) that there has been a default on an obligation secured by the vessel; - (2) the secured party of record is exercising or has exercised post-default remedies with respect to the vessel; - (3) by reason of the exercise, the secured party of record has the right to transfer the ownership interest of an owner, and the name of the owner;

-1 (b) Unless the office rejects a secured party's transfer statement for a reason set forth in 2 Section 7(c), not later than 20 days after delivery to the office of the transfer statement and 3 payment of all applicable taxes and fees, the office shall: 4 (1) accept the statement; 5 (2) amend the files of the office to reflect the transfer; and 6 (3) if the name of the owner whose ownership interest is being transferred is 7 indicated on the certificate of title: 8 (A) cancel the certificate, even if the certificate of title has not been 9 delivered to the office; 10 (B) create a new certificate indicating as owner the name of the transferee; 11 and 12 (C) deliver the new certificate or a record evidencing an electronic 13 certificate pursuant to Section 11(a).
-14 (c) Neither an application under subsection (a) nor the creation of a certificate of title 15 under subsection (b) is not by itself a disposition of the vessel and does not by itself relieve the 16 secured party of its duties under [UCC Article 9].
-17 18 19 Comment 20 Source: UCOTA Section 21.
-21 22 A secured party could be "the transferee" within the meaning of paragraph (a)(5) if the 23 secured party either purchases the vessel at a disposition pursuant to UCC Section 9-610 or 24 accepts the vessel in full or partial satisfaction of the debt pursuant to UCC Section 9-620.
-25
+- (4) the name and last-known mailing address of the owner of record and the secured party of record; - (5) the name of the transferee; - (6) other information required by Section 7(b); and - (7) one of the following: - (A) the certificate of title is an electronic certificate; - (B) the secured party does not have possession of the written certificate of title created in the name of the owner of record; or - (C) the secured party is delivering the written certificate of title to the office with the secured party's transfer statement. - (b) Unless the office rejects a secured party's transfer statement for a reason stated in Section 8(c), not later than 20 days after delivery to the office of the statement and payment of fees and taxes payable under the law of this state other than this [act] in connection with the statement or the acquisition or use of the vessel, the office shall: - (1) accept the statement; - (2) amend the files of the office to reflect the transfer; and - (3) if the name of the owner whose ownership interest is being transferred is indicated on the certificate of title: - (A) cancel the certificate even if the certificate has not been delivered to the office; - (B) create a new certificate indicating the transferee as owner; and - (C) deliver the new certificate or a record evidencing an electronic certificate.

+(c) An application under subsection (a) or the creation of a certificate of title under subsection (b) is not by itself a disposition of the vessel and does not by itself relieve the secured party of its duties under [UCC Article 9].

+Source: UCOTA Section 21.

+A secured party could be "the transferee" within the meaning of paragraph (a)(5) if the secured party either purchases the vessel at a disposition pursuant to UCC Section 9-610 or accepts the vessel in full or partial satisfaction of the debt pursuant to UCC Section 9-620.